somof/CarND-Traffic-Sign-Classifier-Project-work/writeup.md

 I take **take RGB-type1** as the input format to study hereafter, though the feasibility study shows that **gray scale gets better validation accuracy than RGB input**.

 All the 7 input format types, include RGB format, will satisfy the 93% accuracy goal of the project.
-So I decided to challenge something like that can solove the low-chroma and the background texture issues above.
+So I decided to challenge something like that can solve the low-chroma and the background texture issues above.

 The RGB input may be useful to make sure what modification affects to the training issues.